Helpful Finance Apps

 A couple of the links are affiliate links - use em, don't use em.
 Don't care.

-Let me know if you have any other apps you use that are particularly helpful or relevant, if you've got fun shit to add you'll get a name check in it.
+Let me know if you have any other apps you use that are particularly helpful or relevant, if you've got fun stuff to add you'll get a name check in it.
 Which is always fun.

 Cuddles and Thanos snaps for your success!